zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 ## Setting up KServe and the ZenML Stack

-Now that we have everything done on the GCP side, we will jump to how we can install KServe on the GKE cluster and then setup our MLOps stack with ZenML CLI
+Now that we have everything done on the GCP side, we will jump to how we can install KServe on the GKE cluster and then set up our MLOps stack with ZenML CLI

 ### Installing KServe on GKE

 The first thing we need to do is to connect to the GKE cluster, this assumes that we have already gcloud CLI.

-We can get the right command to connect to the cluster in the Kubernetes Engine page.
+We can get the right command to connect to the cluster on the Kubernetes Engine page.

 ![GKE connect](../assets/posts/kserve-deployment/connect-gke-cluster.png)